The eBoard, 2mm Notices

 The moderators

-The current moderation team are: Nigel Cliffe (list admin), Geoff Jones.
+The current moderation team are: Nigel Cliffe (list admin) and Mike Taylor.

 Note on Privacy